-The WPCRF is a low-interest loan program for funding governments (municipalities, counties, and special districts), whose projects will correct water quality problems or qualify as eligible pollution control programs.
-Created by the State Legislature in 1988, the WPCRF replaced the Federal Construction Grant Program.
-Between the program's inception and July, 2013, the U.S. Environmental Protection Agency has provided \$304.6 million in capitalization grants which must be matched with an additional 20% from the state.
-These funds, along with a fairly aggressive leveraging program, have allowed the fund to make in excess of \$912 million in loans through June, 2013.
-The fund can cover up to 100% of the eligible project costs with terms of up to 20 years.
-The Disadvantaged Community Program was established in 2006, offering eligible communities loans from the WPCRF with reduced interest rates, depending on median household income.
-The fund is jointly administered by the Colorado Division of Local Government (DLG), the Water Quality Control Division (WQCD), and the Colorado Water Resources and Power Development Authority (CWRPDA).
-CONTACTS: DLG, Barry Cress.
-(303)864-7736, barry.cress@state.co.us; WQCD, Michael Beck, (303)692-3374, michael.m.beck@state.co.us; CWRPDA, Keith McLaughlin, (303) 830-1550 x1022 kmclaughlin@cwrpda.com.
+The WPCRF is a low-interest loan program for funding governmental entities whose projects will correct water quality problems or qualify as eligible pollution control programs.
+Created by the Colorado General Assembly in 1988, the WPCRF replaced the Federal Construction Grant Program.
+Between the program's inception and July 2016, the U.S. Environmental Protection Agency has provided \$338 million in capitalization grants which must be matched with an additional 20% from the state.
+These funds, along with a leveraging program, have allowed the fund to make in excess of \$1.092 billion in loans through August, 2016.
+The fund can cover up to 100% of the eligible project costs with The Disadvantaged Community Program was terms of up to 20 years. established in 2005 and the criteria used for determining disadvantaged status was updated in 2016, effective in 2017.
+It offers eligible communities loans from the WPCRF with terms of up to 30 years and reduced interest rates, depending on their financial condition.
+The fund is jointly administered by the Colorado Division of Local Government (DLG), the Water Quality Control Division (WQCD), and the Colorado Water Resources and Power Development Authority CONTACTS: (303)(CWRPDA).
+DLG, Barry Cress, 864-7736. barry.cress@state.co.us; WQCD, (303)Corrina Quintana.
+691-4025. corrina.quintana@state.co.us; CWRPDA, Keith McLaughlin, (303) 830-1550 x1022 kmclaughlin@cwrpda.com.